David Edgar (playwright): Early theatre pieces

 During the early 1970s, Bradford had what The Guardian called a "burgeoning fringe scene" which included theatre companies with names like the John Bull Puncture Repair Kit and The Welfare State.
 Edgar was co-founder of such a group that took the name The General Will Theatre Company which specialised in a "crude and cartoonish" style of political commentary presented with generous dollops of music hall and burlesque for comedic effect.
-General Will took several of Edgar's works on tour including The National Interest (1971), a series of sketches showing how the mythical concept of 'The National Interest' can be used to justify sacrifices by the many on behalf of the self-interested few; The Rupert Show (1971) a one-act play set in a church during a service conducted by among others a vicar who also plays Superman, Lord Longford and Judge Argyle, the judge in the Oz obscenity trial, which the title mocks, and State of Emergency (1972), which toured with General Will and also appeared at the Edinburgh Festival and at the Royal Court Theatre Upstairs, all in 1972, was a one-act documentary with songs about industrial resistance to the Conservative government.
+General Will took several of Edgar's works on tour including The National Interest (1971), a series of sketches showing how the mythical concept of 'The National Interest' can be used to justify sacrifices by the many on behalf of the self-interested few; The Rupert Show (1971), a one-act play set in a church during a service conducted by among others a vicar who also plays Superman, Lord Longford and Judge Argyle, the judge in the Oz obscenity trial, which the title mocks; and State of Emergency (1972), which toured with General Will and also appeared at the Edinburgh Festival and at the Royal Court Theatre Upstairs, all in 1972, was a one-act documentary with songs about industrial resistance to the Conservative government.
 General Will came to a halt when the only gay member of the company took exception to the heterosexual slant of the material and went on strike in mid-performance.
 They did, however, lead to Edgar's first foreign premiere.

-Shortly after the Bloody Sunday shootings in 1972, Edgar collaborated with six friends (Tony Bicat, Brian Clark, Howard Brenton, Francis Fuchs, David Hare and Snoo Wilson) who pretended to be on a walking holiday and booked an isolated country cottage for a week where they sat down and wrote a play together.
+Shortly after the Bloody Sunday shootings in 1972, Edgar collaborated with six friends (Tony Bicat, Brian Clark, Howard Brenton, Francis Fuchs, David Hare and Snoo Wilson) who all, pretending to be on a walking holiday, booked an isolated country cottage for a week where they sat down and wrote a play together.
 They took what later came to be termed the "firing squad" approach to playwriting.
-In a firing squad one member of the party has a blank round, and since no member knows who this is none of them need assume responsibility for the killing.
+In a firing squad one member of the party has a blank round; given that no member knows who this is, none of them need assume responsibility for the killing.
 Edgar and his friends tried to write in a style as similar to the others as possible so none of them need take responsibility for his contribution to the play.
 The result was England's Ireland (1972), an episodic look at the history of the British in Northern Ireland with different episodes shown from different perspectives.
 This received its world premiere in 1972 at the hands of the Shoot Theatre Company at the Mickery Theatre, Amsterdam, and later the same year transferred to the Round House Theatre in London.